 Nottinghamshire Fire and Rescue Service (NFRS) is committed to protecting your personal information.
 This privacy notice explains how we use your information and how we protect your privacy.
-The processing of personal data is covered by the General Data Protection Regulation 2016.
+The processing of personal data is covered by the Data Protection Act 2018 and the General Data Protection Regulation 2016.

-On this page we descibe what personal date we use and why, and your information rights.
+On this page we describe what personal date we use and why, and your information rights.

 Why we collect your personal information

 We use personal information about members of the public, businesses and organisations to provide fire prevention, fire protection and emergency services to the communities that we serve.
 We also collect and use personal information relating to our own staff.

 - Firefighting, responding to road traffic accidents and other emergency situations.

 - Carrying out home safety visits.

 - Fire investigations at homes, business and public areas.